tdewin/best-practices-guide/resource_planning/interaction_with_vsphere.md

 ("lost ping"), while the very last bits of the snapshot file are committed.

-VMware vSphere uses the “rolling snapshot” method to minimize the impact and duration of the stun, as described below:
+VMware vSphere uses the "rolling snapshot" for older versions and the same method as storage vMotion uses starting from vSphere 6.0u1 to minimize the impact and duration of the stun, as described below:

+For vSphere 6u1 and newer:
+The host leverages the Storage vMotion Mirror driver to copy all needed data to the original data disks.
+When completed, a "Fast Suspend" and "Fast Resume" is performed (comparable with vMotion) to bring the original data files online.

+For older vSphere Versions (Rolling Snapshot):
 1. The host takes a second, “helper”, snapshot to hold new writes.
 2. The host reads the blocks from the original snapshot and commits them to the original VMDK file.
 3. The host checks the size of the “helper” snapshot.
 If the size is over the threshold, step 1 is repeated.
 4. Once all helper snapshots are determined to be under the threshold size, vSphere “stuns” the VM and commits the last bits of the snapshot.